-Guidance is provided below regarding the language that may be used to specify the Insurer contract documentation.
-The one required by the Client, or expected to be used by the majority if not all of the market, should be entered by the Broker, or added by the Slip Leader.
+Guidance is provided below regarding the language that may be used to specify the insurer contract documentation.
+The one required by the Client, or expected to be used by the majority if not all of the market, should be entered by the broker, or added by the Slip Leader.
 This may be a copy of the contract document or, where required, a policy.
-Where any Insurer has a differing requirement it should be shown below including clear identification of the Insurer(s) it applies to – for example by adding the Insurer stamp.
+Where any insurer has a differing requirement it should be shown below including clear identification of the insurer(s) it applies to – for example by adding the insurer stamp.

 Where a copy of the contract document will be used:

-This document details the contract terms entered into by the Insurer(s) and constitutes the contract document.
+This document details the contract terms entered into by the insurer(s) and constitutes the contract document.
 No further contractual documentation will be issued.

 or, where a policy may be required by the Client or Insurer:

-Contract documentation to be a (Re)insurance Policy produced by xxxx Broker and authorised by (Re)insurers or their agent.
+Contract documentation to be a (Re)insurance Policy produced by xxxx broker and authorised by (Re)insurers or their agent.

 XIS to sign Lloyd’s policy.